Raqesh Bapat

 Raqesh Bapat is an Indian actor and model.
-He is known for his work in films like Tum Bin (2001), Koi Mere Dil Mein Hai (2005), Vrundavan (2016) and Savita Damodar Paranjape (2018) and television shows like Saat Phere – Saloni Ka Safar (2005–2008), Maryada: Lekin Kab Tak?
-(2010–2012) and Qubool Hai (2014).
+He is known for his work in films like Tum Bin, Koi Mere Dil Mein Hai, Vrundavan and Savita Damodar Paranjape and television shows like Saat Phere – Saloni Ka Safar, Maryada: Lekin Kab Tak? and Qubool Hai.
 He was ranked 16th in The Times of India's Top 20 Most Desirable Men of Maharashtra in 2017.
+He also participated in Bigg Boss OTT 1, Bigg Boss 15 and Bigg Boss Marathi 6.

 Early and personal life

 Raqesh Bapat was born on September 1, 1978, in Amravati, Maharashtra, India.
 He won the National Award at the junior level for his painting.

 He was married to Riddhi Dogra in 2011 but they divorced in 2019.
-He started dating Shamita Shetty in September 2021, who was his connection in Bigg Boss OTT The couple broke up in July 2022.
+He started dating Shamita Shetty in September 2021, who was his connection in Bigg Boss OTT.
+The couple broke up in July 2022.

 Career

 Bollywood, 2001–2005

 He was given his first role, Amar Shah in the movie Tum Bin (2001), after the director's wife noticed him in a toothpaste ad and recommended him to her husband.
 He next played Gaurav in Dil Vil Pyar Vyar (2002).
 He then appeared in the suspense thriller Tumse Milke Wrong Number (2003) directed by Jignesh M. Vaishnav, in Kaun Hai Jo Sapno Mein Aaya (2004), directed by Rajesh Bhatt; in Naam Gum Jaayega, a romantic drama written and directed by Amol Shetge; and in the critically panned Koi Mere Dil Mein Hai (2005), directed by Deepak Ramsay.